RadialDevGroup/ombudsman/employee_expectations/TIME_REPORTING.md

 Please use the following statuses and update them throughout the day (the wording here may not be exact, but the gist is the same)

+When interruptible:

 :office: I'm working at the office

 :house_with_garden: I'm working remotely

 :no_entry_sign: I'm blocked

+:dancing_pickachu: I can help others (I'm available to answer questions because I'm taking a short break at the keyboard.)

+When unavailable:

 :zzz: I'm AFK.
 I'll be back around __ (I'm Away From the Keyboard)

 :headphones: I'm heads-down in some code./I'm in a meeting.
-(I am unavailable for some reason)

-:dancing_pickachu: I can help others (I'm available to answer questions because I'm taking a short break at the keyboard.)

 **Clear** your status at the end of the day.
 No status means you are gone for the day or have not come in yet.